How To Be The Emotional Coach Your Child Needs To Succeed

 Learn how to be an emotional coach.

-(Are you familiar with the mechanisms of emotional hijacking?
-We cover those, as well as how to take control of emotional hijacking in this post)
+Are you familiar with the mechanisms of emotional hijacking?
+We cover those, as well as how to take control of emotional hijacking in this post.

 Do you want to become a better emotional coach?
-Dr. Gottman recommends the following emotional coaching steps:

 1. Be aware of your child's emotions.